shlomi-noach/awesome-mysql/CONTRIBUTING.md

 * This is not the place for slides, videos or specific blog posts (will possibly open a dedicated list for this).
 * Make an individual pull request for each suggestion.
 * Use the following format: `[item](link) - description.`
+* Do not capitalize each description word (i.e. avoid "The Tool to End All Tools")

 Thank you for contributing!